Francies-Quebert/ikai-saas-ui-main/README.md

 "#skyelint-saas-ui"
 # skyelint-saas-ui
-This is an Out Dataed UI of ikai upgraded to Typescript
+This is an Out Dated UI of ikai upgraded to Typescript